 Making yogurt at home is relatively easy, but it’s even easier with a yogurt maker.
 But how does a yogurt maker do to make yogurt?
 Essentially it works like a slow cooker and cooks milk at a low temperature once it has been appropriately prepared.

 Unfortunately, a yogurt maker only does part of the work required.
-The prep work is not insignificant but not necessarily a deal breaker.
-It involves monitoring heating milk to a precise temperature, cooling it to a precise temperature, and then adding a yogurt culture or some yogurt you buy from your local supermarket.
-This is the point that the yogurt maker takes over and cooks the milk for a set time.
+The prep work is not insignificant but not necessarily a deal-breaker.
+It involves monitoring heating milk to a precise temperature, cooling it to a specific temperature, and then adding a yogurt culture or yogurt you buy from your local supermarket.
+This is when the yogurt maker takes over and cooks the milk for a set time.

 How to make yogurt with a yogurt maker

-- Heat the required amount of for your yogurt maker to 180 degrees or until it begins to simmer
+- Heat the required amount for your yogurt maker to 180 degrees or until it begins to simmer

 - Place the pot with the milk in an ice bath and cool to 100 degrees

-- Pour the cup of milk with culture or yogurt mixed in into the rest of the milk and mix
+- Pour the cup of milk with culture or yogurt mixed into the rest of the milk and mix

 - Add the prepared milk to your yogurt maker and follow its instructions for how to cook the milk into yogurt